hhkaos/awesome-arcgis/CONTRIBUTING.md

 Please feel free to contribute to this list.
 The technology change fast and some resources may be out to date.

+You can use the "[resource page template](RESOURCE_PAGE_TEMPLATE.md)" to start a new resource page or to get ideas on which resources could be included.

 A sample resources list that shows what we are trying to collect on each page is the [Web AppBuilder resource page](arcgis/products/web-appbuilder/README.md).